FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 ## Setting `WalletManager` Password

-By default, a `WalletManager` instance is locked when it's created.
-Before you can use it, you need to unlock it by setting a password.
+By default, a `WalletManager` instance is locked when created.
+Before using it, you need to unlock it by setting a password.
 You can do this by calling the `unlock` method.

 <<< @/../../docs-snippets/src/guide/wallet-manager/getting-started-with-wallet-manager.test.ts#getting-started-with-wallet-manager-2{ts:line-numbers}